-Between January 1, 2015, and December 30, 2019, there were a total of 123 CIRRT deployments involving 125 child fatalities.
-Of the 118 investigations (involving 119 children) that were closed, 45 investigations (38 percent) involving 46 victims had verified findings for the death maltreatment; six of the investigations remain open.
-An additional 22 investigations (19 percent) were closed with verified findings for maltreatment other than the death maltreatment, with inadequate supervision being verified in 12 of the cases, and substance misuse was verified in nine of the cases.
+Between January 1, 2015, and March 31, 2020, there were a total of 128 CIRRT deployments involving 130 child fatalities.
+Of the 122 investigations (involving 123 children) that were closed, 46 investigations (36 percent) involving 47 victims had verified findings for the death maltreatment; six of the investigations remain open.
+An additional 22 investigations (17 percent) were closed with verified findings for maltreatment other than the death maltreatment, with inadequate supervision verified in 13 of the cases and substance misuse verified in eight of the cases.
 Multiple maltreatments can be verified in each investigation.

-Between January 1, 2009, and December 30, 2019, the four leading causal factors of child fatalities reported to the Hotline were sleep-related (998), drowning (839), natural causes (776), and inflicted trauma (479).
+Between January 1, 2009, and March 31, 2020, the four leading causal factors of child fatalities reported to the Hotline were sleep-related (1,021), drowning (857), natural causes (797), and inflicted trauma (495).

 Causal factors of child fatalities include the factors or situations leading to the death of the child.
 Sleep-related deaths include children found unresponsive, co-sleeping, or roll-overs.
 Causal factors for child fatalities due to natural causes include previously known medical issues or medically-complex children, as well as deaths due to previously undiagnosed medical issues.
 Reports are accepted by the Hotline for investigation when a child under the age of 5 is found deceased outside of a medical facility, and there is no indication of a known medical condition or a clear reason for trauma, such as a car accident.
-When a child dies in a hospital and abuse or neglect is suspected or, if the circumstances surrounding the death are unclear, a report of the death maltreatment will be accepted by the Hotline for investigation.
+When a child dies in a hospital and abuse or neglect is suspected or the circumstances surrounding the death are unclear, a report of the death maltreatment will be accepted by the Hotline for investigation.
 The most common contributing factors of child fatalities coded as "other" are suicide, drug toxicity, accidental strangulation/choking, and house fires.

-Although maltreatment findings were noted to be appropriate for the majority of the investigations, the investigations with a causal factor of SIDS/SUID and several of the investigations with a causal factor of Undetermined were inappropriately closed with a verified finding of the death maltreatment.
+Although maltreatment findings were noted to be appropriate for the majority of the investigations, those with a causal factor of SIDS/SUID and several with a causal factor of Undetermined were inappropriately closed with a verified finding of the death maltreatment.
 In those cases, the findings were based solely on the surrounding circumstances (e.g., possible unsafe sleep environment, bedding, or position, etc.) as opposed to a medical examiner's finding of fact.
+However, in one of the cases, a SIDS/SUID causal factor was verified due to the incident occurring while the parents were bed sharing and both were under the influence of substances.